nadir-ammisaid/jeelwork-landing-page/README.md

 - 🌍 Multi-language readiness
 -->

-> This project serves as the front-facing gateway for the Jeelwork ecosystem.
+This website serves as the public-facing entry point of the Jeelwork ecosystem, featuring:

 🔗 [https://www.jeelwork.com](https://www.jeelwork.com)